Many Caregivers Neglect Their Own Health

 Bentley said.
 “Given the scope of difficulties acquiring health care coverage and utilizing needed services in this large national sample, we believe our findings warrant additional research

-of caregivers (79.3 percent) said they had no need for support services, such as classes about providing care, help in getting access to services, support groups, individual counseling to
+The vast majority of caregivers (79.3 percent) said they had no need for support services, such as classes about providing care, help in getting access to services, support groups,

 Trending News